 How to Create Nature's Sun Catcher Mobiles — Easy Step-by-Step Guide

 Transform your favorite natural finds into stunning sun catchers that dance with light.
 A wonderful way to connect with nature and create lasting memories.
+This beginner-friendly project is perfect for families and brings a touch of natural beauty into your home.

 Quick answer

 To make Nature's Sun Catcher Mobiles, you need pressed leaves, flowers, contact paper, scissors, and string, taking about 60 minutes.
 Start by pressing your nature finds.
 This beginner-friendly activity has 10 steps and is perfect for families with kids aged 6+.
+You'll need approximately 2 sheets of 12x12 inch clear contact paper per sun catcher, plus twine for hanging and optional twigs for a mobile base.

 What you need